 The safest amalgam filling removal includes specific steps in our Greenville, SC office

 There are several reasons a person may wish to have amalgam fillings removed.
 Mercury in amalgam fillings heats up and releases vapor when food is chewed, or when warm foods or beverages are consumed.
 Additionally, we frequently hear from individuals who are tired of dark spots in their smiles, who wish to have metal fillings removed and replaced with a tooth-colored filling that looks far more natural.
 The team at Palmer Distinctive Dentistry is not only skilled in mercury-free dentistry, but is also mercury safe.
-What this means to our patients is that amalgam filling removal in our Greenville, SC practice follows specific steps.
+What this means to our guests is that amalgam filling removal in our Greenville, SC practice follows specific steps.

 - Isolation of the tooth using a rubber dam decreases the ability of mercury particles to reach other parts of the mouth.